 This event will bring together key players to discuss how of the insurance sector (agents, brokers, re-insurers, loss adjusters) can best incentivise behavioural change to help make citizens, corporations and communities more adaptable to the inevitable changes from a warming planet.

 The intention is to produce a working paper that will generate a work stream on the role of insurance in climate adaptation / mitigation.
 These would be complete by the time of COP 26.

 This event will be a joint event with the London Climate Change Partnership.

 Emma Howard Boyd, Chair, Environment Agency

 Julia Elizabeth King, Baroness Brown of Cambridge, Chair of the Adaptation Committee, Committee on Climate Change.

-Jason Lowe, Head of Mitigation Advice, Met Office
+Professor Jason Lowe, Principal Fellow and Head of Climate Services, Met Office